 They feature a strong rocker — the curve of the bow from stem to stern — to help the paddler stay on top of the water and prevent the boat’s nose from diving.

 The helpful handling characteristics make these boats great for paddling in technical settings.
 However, taking a creek boat into bigger, faster-moving water can be difficult because these same characteristics can allow it to be pushed around easily by strong currents.
+Go ahead and visit this website to start foundation piling for the building of a dock.

 2. River Runners